AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 # Single-line Assertions

 In the previous section we provided the reader with a brief introduction to matchers in `abc_test`.
 In this section we introduce single-line assertions (SLAs) to the reader.
 There are two core SLA macros included with `abc_test`; the `_CHECK` macro and the `_REQUIRE` macro.
 Each take a matcher as an argument.
 The `_CHECK` macro represents a check-based assertion, while the `_REQUIRE` macro represents a termination-based assertion.
+Each macro, like the static assertion macros, returns the assertion's pass status as a `bool`.
 An overview of these macros is shown below.

 | Macro | Check-based or Termination-based? | Description |
 |--|--|--|